 Do you want to know how?
 Keep reading to learn more!

 While it’s tempting to use whatever crate you already have at home for your pet transport by air or even ground, you may want to consider upgrading.
 Make sure you read your airline’s rules about pet carriers.
 You may need to downsize a bit, if possible, so your dog can travel with you as a carry on instead of alone in cargo for your cross country transport There are also special TSA-approved carriers that can help ensure you get through security without any problems.
+Need help calculating the pet crate size use this link.

 Of course, you also want your pet to be comfortable.
 So, make sure the crate is big enough to allow your dog to move around a little.
 If you have a hard crate, consider putting your pet’s favorite blanket on the bottom to add some cushion and help them feel comforted.